vibhansa-msft/kalpavriksha/README.md

 - --dirs n : Number of directories to be generated
 - --files n : Number of files to be generated in each directory
-- --size n : Size of each file in MBs
+- --size n : Size of each file in MBs.
+0 will create files with 0 size.
+Negative value here means file of various sizes upto |n| (0 - n) will be created.
 - --concurrency n : Number of files being uploaded in parallel
 - --type [ZERO/RANDOM/FILE] : Type of data to be written in each file.